Virtual Accounting

 Mini case vignette

-A growing startup processed 300 vendor bills and 200 customer invoices each month.
-After rolling out invoice automation for accounting, touchless processing reached 80 percent, AP cycle time dropped from five days to four hours, AR DSO reduced by 15 days, GST mismatches went to zero, and audit time fell from two weeks to three days.
-The finance lead now spends time on planning, not inbox chasing.
+AP cycle time dropped from five days to four hours.
+AR DSO reduced by 15 days.
+GST mismatches went to zero, and audit time fell from two weeks to three days.

 Call to action

-Ready to streamline AP and AR, boost compliance, and get live visibility
+Ready to streamline AP and AR, boost compliance, and get live visibility?

 Book a free demo of AI Accountant Virtual Accounting for invoice automation for accounting.
 Our CA team will assess your workflow and compliance fit across GST, TDS, and e invoicing, and you will leave with a clear plan and quick wins.